v3.20.0

 Note:

-Payload formatters use ECMAScript 5 (2009), which has some distinct differences compared to newer, commonly used ECMAScript revisions.
+Payload formatters use ECMAScript 5.1 (2009), which has some distinct differences compared to newer, commonly used ECMAScript revisions.
 See here for a quick comparison.
-Notably, let, const, and arrow functions are not supported by ES5.

-For security, the runtime does not support modules, require syntax, or any input/output other than defined below.
+For security, the runtime does not support modules (require syntax) or any network or file system access.

 Warning:

-The Javascript decodeUplink() function is called when a data uplink message is received from a device.
+The JavaScript decodeUplink() function is called when a data uplink message is received from a device.
 This function decodes the binary payload received from the end device to a human-readable JSON object that gets send upstream to the application.
+If present, the normalizeUplink() function is called to normalize the decoded payload in a common data structure.

 Read

-The encodeDownlink() function is called when a downlink message, with a payload in JSON format, is scheduled to be sent to the end device.
-The encodeDownlink() function encodes the JSON object of the downlink message to binary payload that gets transmitted to the end device.
+The encodeDownlink() function is called when a downlink message with decoded payload is scheduled to be sent to the end device.
+The encodeDownlink() function encodes the JSON object of the downlink message to binary payload for transmission to the end device.
+The decodeDownlink() function does the opposite of encodeDownlink(): it decodes the binary payload back to decoded payload.

 Read